kangarko/docs/docs/guides/installation/index.md

     ---

-    Follow our step-by-step guide to install, configure, and launch `MineBot`.
-This section provides detailed
+    This section provides instructions
-    instructions to get your bot up and running in no time.
+    to get your bot up and running asap.

     [:octicons-arrow-right-24: Learn more](./setup_and_run.md)